sayertindall/koi-net/README.md

 }
 ```

 This means that events are essentially just an RID, manifest, or bundle with an event type attached.
-Event types can be one of `FORGET`, `UPDATE`, or `NEW` forming the "FUN" acronym.
+Event types can be one of `"FORGET"`, `"UPDATE"`, or `"NEW"` forming the "FUN" acronym.
 While these types roughly correspond to delete, update, and create from CRUD operations, but they are not commands, they are signals.
 A node emits an event to indicate that its internal state has changed:
-- `NEW` - indicates an previously unknown RID was cached
+- `"NEW"` - indicates an previously unknown RID was cached
-- `UPDATE` - indicates a previously known RID was cached
+- `"UPDATE"` - indicates a previously known RID was cached
-- `FORGET` - indicates a previously known RID was deleted
+- `"FORGET"` - indicates a previously known RID was deleted

 Nodes may broadcast events to other nodes to indicate their internal state changed.
 Conversely, nodes may also listen to events from other nodes and as a result decide to change their internal state, take some other action, or do nothing.